P. G. T. Beauregard: Post-bellum career

+Reconstruction

 After the war, Beauregard was reluctant to seek amnesty as a former Confederate officer by publicly swearing an oath of loyalty, but both Lee and Johnston counseled him to do so, which he did before the mayor of New Orleans on September 16, 1865.
 He was one of many Confederate officers issued a mass pardon by President Andrew Johnson on July 4, 1868.
 His final privilege as an American citizen, the right to run for public office, was restored when he petitioned the Congress for relief and the bill on his behalf was signed by President Grant on July 24, 1876.

 Beauregard pursued a position in the Brazilian Army in 1865, but declined the Brazilians' offer.
 He claimed that the positive attitude of President Johnson toward the South swayed his decision.
 "I prefer to live here, poor and forgotten, than to be endowed with honor and riches in a foreign country."
 He also declined offers to take command of the armies of Romania and Egypt.

-Beauregard worked to end the harsh penalties levied on Louisiana by Radical Republicans during Reconstruction.
-His outrage over the perceived excesses of Reconstruction, such as heavy property taxation, was a principal source for his indecision about remaining in the United States and his flirtation with foreign armies, which lasted until 1875.
-He was active in the Reform Party, an association of conservative New Orleans businessmen, which spoke in favor of black civil rights and voting, and attempted to form alliances between black and white Louisianians to vote out the Radical Republicans in control of the state legislature.
+In 1868, Beauregard was vacationing at White Sulphur Springs, West Virginia, where a number of other prominent former Confederates including Lee were.
+Former Union general William S. Rosecrans met with the former Confederates to have them prepare a statement that the former Confederacy could be counted on to accept the result of the war, which would be beneficial for Democratic Party hopes in the 1868 presidential election.
+Beauregard was a signer of the resulting document, which in the words of the historian T. Harry Williams, stated that "the South accepted the results of the war and emancipation and that it felt kindly toward" African Americans but opposed Blacks participating in the political process.
+Upon his return, Rosecrans gave an interview about the meeting in which he described Beauregard as weak in the presence of Lee, but on his own friendly towards African Americans having voting rights; Williams believes that the publication of this interview must have angered Beauregard.